Top Tips for Eating Well When You’re Depressed

 Eating well when you’re depressed: it sounds like an oxymoron and some–who have experienced the darkest nights of the soul–would say it is.
 I won’t argue about that and I will make the point that sometimes making some small nutritional changes when our mood is low can be helpful.

 I will make the disclaimer that I am not a dietician or nutritionist!
 In no way am I trying to offer medical, or situation-specific advice.
-I simply subscribe to the general guidelines of the Canada Food Guide.
-You and your dietician or physician are the best judges of the food that is ultimately right for you.
+You and your medical professionals are the best judges of the food that is ultimately right for you.

 Symptom Set-Up